Zharay/KanColleViewer/FAQ.md

 #### Instead of showing the game, KCV tells me to download something.
 Install [Adobe Flash Player](http://get.adobe.com/flashplayer/).

-#### Instead of showing the game I only see a small red cross in the top left corner.
+#### Instead of the game I only see a small red cross in the top left corner.
 Most probably you have Flash disabled in your Add-on settings in Internet Explorer.
 Click the gear icon on the toolbar (it's on the very right) and choose **Manage Add-ons**; check if Adobe Flash is disabled under the **Toolbars and extensions** category.
 *Important note:* Adobe Flash might not be present in the extension list because Internet Explorer has its own Flash plug-in.
 If that is the case, try installing Adobe's version.

+#### Instead of the game I only see a small red cross in the top left corner.
+You may have ActiveX filtered or disabled in your Internet Explorer settings.
+Adobe Flash uses ActiveX; disable filtering and/or enable ActiveX in Internet Explorer settings.

 #### How to make KCV load my API link automatically?
 Edit `KanColleViewer.exe.config` (or the appropriate configuration file for the horizontal build).